 First Taste of Success

 Shortly after winning their first two league titles in 1947 and 1949, Anderlecht established themselves as a major force in Belgian football.
 Led by prolific striker Joseph Mermans, they would win another six titles during the 50's.
 The club then won six more titles in the 60's, including an unprecedented five-year win streak from 1963 to 1968.
-The leader of this generation was Paul Van Himst, who is still the club's top scorer of all time with 233 goals in 453 appearances.
+The leader of this generation was Paul Van Himst, who is one of the club's top scorer of all time with 233 goals in 453 appearances.

 The 1970's were a less successful period domestically, but the club made up for it with international success.
 In 1976, they won their first Cup Winners' Cup by defeating West Ham United 4-2 in the finals, with Francois Van Der Elst and Rob Rensenbrink scoring twice each.
 The club repeated this achievement in 1978, trouncing Austria Wien 4-0 in the finals.
 Anderlecht followed up both of these victories by winning the consequent UEFA Super Cups.